pycroscopy/scalable_analytics/python_analytics_server.md

 You can follow the four steps in CADES’ documentation in the links below but pay attention to my notes:

 1. `Log in to Horizon, name your VM` - follow the instructions on [this page](http://support.cades.ornl.gov/user-documentation/_book/openstack/create-vm/launch-vm-start.html) as is.
-2. `Choose a flavor, image, and boot source` - follow [instructions here](http://support.cades.ornl.gov/user-documentation/_book/openstack/create-vm/launch-vm-configure.html) but pay attention to 2 things:
+2. `Choose a flavor, image, and boot source` - follow [instructions here](http://support.cades.ornl.gov/user-documentation/_book/openstack/create-vm/launch-vm-configure.html) but pay attention to a few things:
 	1. At the ``Source Tab``:
 	![](media/python_analytics_server/image002.png)
 		1. ``Delete Volume on Instance Delete``: Set to No if you want to drive to be kept alive even though the instance is deleted.
 This is generally a good idea - you can always delete the volume (in addition to the instance) if you don't need it.